Togo flag Togo: Visió econòmica i política

 Main Sectors of Industry

-The agricultural sector contributes to 19.3% of GDP and employs 32% of the active workforce (World Bank).
-The main food crops include cassava, yams, maize, millet, and sorghum, with cocoa, coffee and cotton as cash crops (generating about 20% of export earnings).
-Although many farmers practice subsistence farming, some basic foodstuff still needs to be imported.
-The agricultural sector is vulnerable to climate conditions and parasite infestation.
+The agricultural sector contributes to 18.1% of GDP and employs 30.3% of the active workforce (World Bank).
+The main food crops include cassava, yams, maize, millet, and sorghum, with cocoa, coffee, and cotton as cash crops (generating about 20% of export earnings).
+Although many farmers practice subsistence farming, some basic foodstuffs still need to be imported.
+Moreover, the agricultural sector is vulnerable to climate conditions and parasite infestation.
+Togo achieved a record cereal production of 1.5 million metric tons during the 2023-2024 season.
+Grain output has been steadily increasing since 2019.
+Maize is the most widely cultivated cereal, followed by paddy rice and millet-sorghum.

-The industrial sector is quite limited in Togo, accounting for only 22.2% of GDP and 19% of the total employment.
+The industrial sector is quite limited in Togo, accounting for one-fifth of both GDP and total employment.
 With an estimated 30 million metric tons of reserves (USGS), phosphate is the country's most important commodity, making Togo one of the world's largest producers of phosphate.
 Hence, mining is the main industrial sub-sector, followed by food processing.
-The country also has clinker deposits, which fuels a dynamic cement industry.
+The country also has clinker deposits, which fuel a dynamic cement industry.
+Manufacturing as a whole accounts for 13% of the country’s GDP, while mineral rents have a share of 4.9% (World Bank).

-The services sector is estimated to account for 49.3% of GDP, giving employment to 48% of the active population.
+The services sector is estimated to account for 51.7% of GDP, giving employment to 49.6% of the active population.
 The sector has been growing consistently in recent years, and trade is its biggest contributor.
-The Lomé Port, which is one of the largest ports in the region, is a major asset as the transport of goods to neighboring countries is boosting services industry.
+The Lomé Port, which is one of the largest ports in the region, is a major asset as the transport of goods to neighbouring countries is boosting the services industry.
+The country is also investing in tourism: in the 2024 budget, the government allocated XOF 2 billion for the development of the sector.
+Togo’s financial sector includes 14 banks and 74 microfinance institutions.
+At the end-2023, bank assets reached 58.7% of GDP, with deposits at 42.2% (+6.2%) and credit at 30% (+3.8%).
+The microfinance sector held deposits and credits of 6.2% and 6.7% of GDP, respectively, showing growth from 2022.
+This paper primarily examines the banking sector (IMF).

 Breakdown of Economic Activity By Sector Agriculture Industry Services